district10/blog/_posts/post-0001-pandoc-readme.md

 :   Render TeX formulas using an external script that converts TeX
     formulas to images.
 The formula will be concatenated with the URL provided.
-If *URL* is not specified, the Google Chart API will be used.
+If *URL* is not specified, the CodeCogs will be used.
+    Note:  the `--webtex` option will affect Markdown output as well as HTML, which is useful if you're targeting a version of Markdown without native math support.

 `--katex`[`=`*URL*]

 :   Use [KaTeX] to display embedded TeX math in HTML output.
     The *URL* should point to the `katex.js` load script.
 If a *URL* is not provided, a link to the KaTeX CDN will be inserted.
+    Note: [KaTeX] seems to work best with `html5` output.

 `--katex-stylesheet=`*URL*